IllFil/WEBProject/README.md

-This repository contains a simple website I created to practice and enhance my skills in HTML, CSS, and SASS.
+This repository contains a  website I created to practice and enhance my skills in HTML, CSS, and SASS.

 Project Overview
 This project is a website built from scratch to demonstrate and learn the following technologies: